Flying a QuadPlane¶

 While flying a QuadPlane can actually be easier than flying a conventional fixed wing aircraft there are some things you need to understand.
 Please read the following sections carefully.

 QuadPlane transition is where the aircraft is changing between flying primarily as a VTOL (copter-like) aircraft and flying as a conventional fixed wing aircraft.
 Transition happens in both directions, and can either be commanded by the pilot or happen automatically based on airspeed/attitude/altitude(Assisted Fixed-Wing Flight) or flight mode changes during a mission.

 The primary way to initiate a transition is to change flight mode, either using the flight mode channel on your transmitter or using a ground station to command a mode change.

-- If you transition to MANUAL then the VTOL motors will immediately stop.
-In the case of a tilt-rotor, the motors will immediately rotate to foward flight orientation.
+- If you transition to MANUAL or ACRO, then the VTOL motors will immediately stop.
+In the case of a tilt-rotor, the motors will also immediately rotate to foward flight orientation.